mqchen/procrastinate.js/README.md

 ![build status](https://travis-ci.org/mqchen/procrastinate.js.svg?branch=master)

-Ever wanted to do things later and one thing at a time?
+Ever wanted to do things later and one only thing at a time?
 Well now you can!
-You can even not do thing if you are already doing one thing.
+You can even not do the thing if you are already doing one thing.

 # Usage